pjs7/Airdrop-RaspberryPi/README.md

     + After the system boots, login with the default username and password for kernel 5.10 `username:pi` `password:raspberry`.
 It is recommended to create a new password.
     + Then, run `sudo raspi-config`
     + In System Options, input your Wi-fi credentials (and turn on auto login).
-    + In Localisation Options, set the correct country for your keyboard layout, and then select "<Finish>" to reboot.
+    + In Localisation Options, set the correct country for your keyboard layout, and then select "Finish" to reboot.

 ### Installation Guide
 - First, install the proper kernel headers for kernel 5.10.63 (32bit).
 We **cannot** use `sudo apt install raspberrypi-kernel-headers` for this, as it will install the wrong version.